RubixML/ML/README.md

 | 1 | lambda | None | callable | The lambda function to run over the sample matrix. |

 ##### Additional Methods:
-This Transformer does not have any additional methods.
+This transformer does not have any additional methods.

 ##### Example:
 ```php